Mowje/hpka/README.md

 * Everything is stored in Big Endian
 * No encoding is used for key's elements
 * Lenghts are expressed in bytes
+* As of now, the [Ed25519 signature format](http://blog.mozilla.org/warner/files/2011/11/key-formats.png) used here is the SUPERCOP one.
+We might want get rid of the "message part" of the signature, since it could be reconstructed by the server (message = decoded HPKA-Req blob)

 __The Req payload is constructed as follows (in that order) :__